Ada-projects-diego/EnrollPro-SQA-2/README.md

 3. Best Practices
 4. SEO

+> [!NOTE]
-Note: While SEO isn't relevant for my application (which is intended for teachers in a specific school), it's worth mentioning that a high Lighthouse SEO score could potentially improve Google search rankings and page visibility, I found this quite interesting for competitive applications.
+> While SEO isn't relevant for my application (the target audience is a specific school and NOT meant to compete with other providers), it's worth mentioning that a high Lighthouse SEO score could potentially improve Google search rankings and page visibility.
+This makes Lighthouse a first line of defence for competitive applications, which I found particularly interesting.

 ![score](./docs/assets/lighthouse-score.png)

 As shown in the score above, all scores are very high except the performance.
 This is likely primarily due to the local backend running .NET C#, which is typically a heavier backend used for larger applications.
 As the application grows, this choice will become more obvious, but at a smaller scale it can seem slower than by using other stacks.
+I also chose .NET given my familiarity with it, reducing risk.

 Many of Lighthouse's recommendations could only be implemented at the production level, such as:

 - Enabling text compression in IIS
-- Minifying JavaScript (which can be addressed using `ng build` instead of `ng serve` on the angular frontend)
+- Minifying JavaScript (which can be addressed using `ng build` instead of `ng serve` on the angular frontend, again, I focused on CI pipelines and not CD)
-- Using a CDN (e.g. AWS cloudfront) or caching
+- Using a CDN (e.g. AWS cloudfront) or cookie caching

 These optimizations are more suited for deployment environments rather than local development, as they involve server configurations and build processes that are typically finalized during deployment.
-This is why I haven't decided to address them just yet.
+This is why I haven't decided to address them yet.

 However, Lighthouse originally identified two main accessibility issues which have now been successfully addressed: